Financial Services Tribunal Interprets the Accrued Benefit Protections of the Pensions Benefits Act (Ontario)

 As with other adverse amendments, an amendment which freezes earnings must satisfy the PBA notice requirements, and care must be taken to ensure that such amendment does not violate the terms of the plan or the terms of applicable collective agreements.

 As of the date of writing, it is not known whether the Association will appeal the FST’s decision.
-If you have any questions about this decision and its implications, please call Jordan N. Fremont at 416.864.7228 or any member of our Pension, Benefits and Executive Compensation group.
+If you have any questions about this decision and its implications, please contact a member of our Pension, Benefits and Executive Compensation group.

 The SEIU and OPSEU also filed grievances under their respective collective agreements, alleging that the Amendment violated the terms of the agreements.
 The SEIU grievance was dismissed by Arbitrator Raymond on June 22, 2011, and the OPSEU grievance was dismissed by Arbitrator Saltman on January 18, 2013.